mpauly/networks/README.md

 ### Downloading graph data
 To download some real-world graph data just run `make graph_data`.
 This downloads a few graph datasets.
 If you then run `./make_datagraphs.x`, this generates the corresponding graph files that you can then run the walker on.

+### Work flow
+The standard work flow are the three following steps:
+  1.)
+Generating/Downloading a graph via `./make_testgraphs.x` or `./make_datagraphs.x`.
+This will generate graph files in the `graphs/` subdirectory.
+  2.)
+Executing a random walk via `./random_walk.x` on one of the graph files.
+See `./random_walk.x -?` for more details on the usage.
+The result will be a file containing the spectral dimension as a function of the random walker steps in the subfolder `data/`.
+  3.)
+Plotting the dimension using `python plot_dimension.py data/SomeDimFile.dat` or any other plotting utility of your choice.